venkatesh-sivaraman/FireRoad/FireRoad/course_requirements_spec.md

 ## List Modifications
 A list of courses succeeded by `{>=x}`, where x is an integer, denotes that the given criterion must apply to at least x courses.
 A similar rule holds true for `{>x}`, `{<=x}`, and `{<x}`.

+If the number x is followed by the character `u`, then the given criterion must apply to that number of *units*.
+For instance, the statement `mech_mat, "Mechanics/Materials" := 1.035/1.050/1.060A/1.036/1.101/1.102{>=54u}` will be satisfied when the total number of units fulfilled by the constituent requirements is at least 54.

 List modifications may only be applied to the top level of an expression.
 For example, the modifier in `variable_name := req1, req2 {>=3}` applies to the entire variable declaration; the modifier in `variable_name := (req1{>=3}), req2` would *still* be parsed as belonging to the entire variable declaration.

 ## Variables